 Although these results seem highly desirable, there are three caveats.
 First, the extent of the gains depends on the starting level of enterprise agility, since, naturally, those starting with lower baselines experience more change.
 Second, significant gains are found only where agility is implemented successfully, holistically, and with high ambitions for performance improvement.
 Finally, the 20 to 30 percent improvement in financial performance may not register as profit and loss, as organizations make strategic decisions about removing cost and reinvesting in growth and capabilities.

-Before we look closer at the potential impact of agile transformation, it’s important to build a shared understanding of how we define and understand
+Before we look closer at the potential impact of agile transformation, it’s important to build a shared understanding of how we define and understand the topic.

 What is enterprise agility?

 Agile organizations can quickly redirect their people and priorities toward value-creating opportunities.
 A common misconception is that stability and scale must be sacrificed for speed and flexibility.
-Truly agile organizations combine both: a strong backbone or center provides the stability for developing and scaling dynamic capabilities.
+Truly agile organizations combine both: a strong backbone or center provides the stability for developing and scaling dynamic capabilities.4

 This backbone binds structural stability (standard operating procedures) to cultural stability (shared purpose, direction, and values); it also supports dynamic capabilities (for instance, fluid changes to strategy and team setup) in order to respond quickly to fast-changing conditions.